xjzi/compression/README.md

 ## Introduction
 Lossless compression algorithms implemented in Rust.

 ## External Libraries
-- Prefix codes are stored using the `bitvec` crate.
+- `bitvec`: stores prefix codes
-- Benchmarking uses the `criterion` crate.
+- `criterion`: benchmarks the program
-- Testing uses the native testing features.
+- `clap`: handles command line interface logic
-- Logic for the command line interface is handled by the `clap` crate.
+- Native testing features make sure the code works

 ## Structure
 The logic is in the local library called `compression`. `main.rs` uses the library to take bytes from stdin and either compress or decompress them, then prints the result to stdout.
 There's only Huffman Coding, so nested directories are unnecessary.
 The error handling is not very robust, it will crash with an invalid file to decompress or an empty file.